azkiflay/terraform/README.md

   terraform apply
 ```

 The results are shown in Figure 7.
+You can see that all the ASG instances were destroyed on AWS.
+This happened because *min_size*, *max_size*, and *desired_capacity* were all set to *0* in the Terraform configuration file.
+The ability to create and destryo infrastructure with this level of ease shows the power of Terraform as an Infrastructure as Code (IaC) tool.
+However, caution is necessary when setting the aforementioned parameter values to *0* in production environments.
 <figure>
 <table>
   <tr>